 In recent years, smart healthcare has gained popularity.
-Because of the data it collects, a more secure mechanism is required to maintain security and privacy.
-As a result, these techniques may also guarantee security and privacy in smart health.
-This review paper aims to assess individuals' concerns with security issues in their smart homes and to start a debate about how healthcare equipment that comes packaged with future houses is susceptible to cyber attacks that result in data breaches.
-Blockchain is proposed in this study [108] to increase security and privacy in smart healthcare.
-The proposed platform uses blockchain technology and considers the client's control over the healthcare data, implying the ability to share data with a specific association or person on a case-to-case and field basis.
-Using this platform, the writers discussed emerging blockchain technology and how its components may help healthcare flourish while maintaining total security.
+Because of the data, it collects, a more secure mechanism is required to maintain security and privacy.
+As a result, these techniques may also guarantee security and privacy in Smart health.
+The goal of this review paper is to assess individuals' concerns with security issues in their smart homes and to start a debate about how healthcare equipment that comes packaged with future houses is susceptible to cyber-attacks that result in data breaches.
+Blockchain is proposed in this study [101] to increase security and privacy in smart healthcare.
+Using this platform, the writers discussed the emerging blockchain technology and how its components may help healthcare flourish while maintaining total security.
+The proposed platform uses blockchain technology and considers the client control over the healthcare data, implying the ability to share data with a specific association or person on a case-to-case and field basis.

-Humans benefit from the fast progress of the MIoT connected with biosensors in various ways, including smart healthcare systems (SHeSs).
+Humans benefit from the fast progress of the MIoT connected with biosensors in various ways, including smart healthcare systems (SHS).
 The combination of MIoT devices and the increasingly networked nature of the healthcare environment enables healthcare providers to provide more efficient and effective emergency and preventative medical services to their patients.
-SHeS offers several chances for healthcare professionals and institutions to monitor patients' health remotely.
-The health statistics acquired by SHeS are kind.
-However, SHeS exposes patients' health data to various assaults.
+SHS offers several chances for healthcare professionals and institutions to monitor patient's health remotely.
+The health statistics acquired by SHS is kind.
+However, SHS exposes patients' health data to various assaults.
 The most complicated difficulties in smart healthcare systems are ensuring patient health data confidentiality and privacy.
-This paper [109] explores health data confidentiality, MIoT healthcare security concerns, and the rules and regulations involved in establishing a smart healthcare system.
+This paper [102] explores health data confidentiality, MIoT healthcare security concerns, and the rules and regulations involved in establishing a smart healthcare system.
 It also describes the many prevalent principles and assaults exposed to corporate digital assets and patients' health information, as well as the necessary solutions for overcoming the present obstacles, such as a cryptographic function and a communication protocol.

-For example, this work [88] provides a complete overview of possible authentication risks and attacks on IoT healthcare devices in the Smart healthcare area.
-Furthermore, utilizing a hybrid cryptographic technique, the authors of [110] established a secure cloud storage solution for healthcare data.
+For example, this work [84] provides a complete overview of possible authentication risks and attacks on IoT healthcare devices in the Smart healthcare area.
+Furthermore, utilizing a Hybrid cryptographic technique, the authors of [103] established a secure cloud storage solution for healthcare data.
 A symmetric algorithm encrypts data, while an asymmetric algorithm encrypts keys.
 The performance and security of the proposed approach were measured and compared to a well-known current technology.
 Because it is based on a modular exponentiation process, the RSA method often performs poorly.
 As a result, the authors used the Montgomery modular multiplication technique to enhance the RSA implementation.
 Blowfish encryption is used when storing health-related data in the cloud, and keys are handled using the improved RSA technique.
 This hybrid technique provided advantages such as quick encryption, large prime numbers for essential creation, and efficient key management.
 The simulation results reveal that the suggested hybrid technique's encryption and decryption time is faster than other approaches examined for comparison.